minad/org-modern/README.md

   (org-mode . org-modern-indent-mode))
 ```

-The default `fixed-pitch` font on Mac (and perhaps elsewhere) has line spacing >1.0, introducing gaps _even if you change the default font_.
+The default `fixed-pitch` font (from which `org-meta-line` inherits) has line spacing >1.0 on some systems.
+This will introduce gaps _even if your default font is changed_, and `line-space` is nil.
 To correct it, add:

 ```elisp
 (set-face-attribute 'fixed-pitch nil :family "Hack" :height 1.0) ; or whatever font family
 ```

-Optional, if you want to use org-modern too:
+Optionally, if you want to use org-modern too:

 ```elisp
 (use-package org-modern